The physical conditions that impact your happiness

 But there is an undeniable relationship between our physical state and our happiness.
-The body has physical needs, and if they are not met, we would feel the signs sooner or later.
+The body has physical needs, and if they are not met, we will feel the signs sooner or later.

-Let's have a look at how much health and happiness may go hand in hand for all of us.
+Let's look at how much health and happiness go hand in hand for all of us.